-A few months ago, after long negotiations with the leadership group, we made a decision: build a new face and a new experience for the main product — from scratch, with almost no constraints.
+A few months ago, after long negotiations with the leadership group, we made a decision: build a new face and a new experience for the main product, from scratch, with almost no constraints.
 No compromises for legacy code.
 No shortcuts because of infrastructure debt.
-Me and the development team knew the product well — its friction points, its red flags — but we wanted something fresh.
+The development team and I knew the product well, its friction points and its red flags, but we wanted something fresh.
 While Christian, the lead developer, analysed what the platform could technically support, I had one job: start from the user and work forward.

 Research & discovery phase